Regulations Concerning Off-Campus Organizations

 - College facilities may not be used for the purpose of raising monies to aid projects not related to some authorized activity of the College or College group(s) without the permission of the President.
 No efforts at conversion and solicitation by uninvited non-campus groups or individuals will be permitted on campus.

-- Posting of materials:
+- Posting of materials by off-campus organizations:

 Permission may be granted to post materials on a space-available basis to educational institutions or public service agencies to announce activities and events.